tmbdev-tutorials/das2024-keynote/presentation.md

 ## OCR Future

-- Two different OCR approaches (will likely co-exist):
+- Different OCR approaches will likely co-exist:
-  - High performance self-contained OCR as input to LLMs and multimodal models
+  - High performance self-contained OCR as input to LLMs and multimodal models (easier to integrate)
-  - Multimodal models that perform basic OCR/layout and invoke specialized agents.
+  - Multimodal models that perform basic OCR/layout and invoke specialized agents. (potentially more accurate)

+## OCR Training Future

 - LLMs and VLMs help tremendously with training:
   - LLMs for data prepration, synthetic data, and quality evaluation
   - VLMs+multitask learning for dealing with variety of training datasets (DocVQA, text-to-html, text-to-LaTeX, etc.)
+- new OCR systems build on old systems
+  - Tesseract has been a workhorse for many efforts
+  - self-supervised training and improvement of OCR models
+  - distillation and model combination for better+faster models

 # What do we need OCR for?